-As a member of the European Economic Area through the EEA agreement, the Icelandic government is under obligation to give workers from EU member states priority on the domestic job market and they do not need any work permit in Iceland
+As a member of the European Economic Area through the EEA agreement, the Icelandic government is under obligation to give workers from EEA and EFTA member states priority on the domestic job market and they do not need any work permit in Iceland.

 The following are member states of the European Economic Area:

-Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Great Britain, Holland, Hungary, Ireland, Iceland, Italy, Cyprus, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Portugal, Poland, Romania, Spain, Slovakia, Slovenia and Sweden.
+Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Iceland, Italy, Cyprus, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Portugal, Poland, Romania, Spain, Slovakia, Slovenia and Sweden.